 The post is made from carbon and uses a 2-bolt head clamp design like most posts on this list.
 Carbon will make your seatpost more durable and help with vibration dampening.
 Considering that this post costs around $100, it's a great deal since carbon posts can retail for much more than that.

 Best mountain bike seatposts: everything you need to know

 The most common seatpost diameters are 27.2mm, 30.9, 31.6 and 34.9mm - which one you need will be determined by your frame of choice.
 Only steel frames and a shrinking number of XC bikes will accept the 27.2mm posts.
 A thinner diameter seatpost will inherently have more flex and will likely make for a slightly more comfortable ride however, a wider or 'oversized' post is less likely to break and will add stiffness for optimal power transfer.

-Like handlebars, frames and wheels, seatposts come in a variety of materials, the most common being aluminium and carbon fibre.
+Like handlebars, frames and wheels, the best mountain bike seatposts come in a variety of materials - the most common being aluminum and carbon fiber.
 However, you can find boutique versions made from materials such as titanium.
 As always, carbon commands a higher price tag, usually weighs less and dampens more vibration but also tends to break more often.

 3. Setback and Layback

-If you're thinking of upgrading to a dropper post, check out our guide to the best dropper posts of 2020.
+If you're thinking of upgrading to a dropper post, check out our guide to the best dropper posts.